Georgia Women’s Tennis Schedule Announced

 In 2014, Wallace garnered ITA Regional Coach of the Year honors after the Bulldogs enjoyed another banner season, going 24-5 with a final ranking of No. 4.
-Georgia captured the SEC Tournament title, the NCAA Tournament's No. 1 overall seed for the first time in school history, advanced to the NCAA Quarterfinals plus saw the top duo of Laren Herring and Maho Kowase reach the NCAA Doubles Final.
-Also, the program led the nation in attendance including drawing more than 600 fans to three matches during the season.
+Georgia captured the SEC Tournament title, the NCAA Tournament's No. 1 overall seed for the first time in school history, advanced to the NCAA Quarterfinals plus saw the top duo of Lauren Herring and Maho Kowase reach the NCAA Doubles Final.
+Also, the program led the nation in attendance by drawing more than 600 fans to three matches during the season.

 In 2013, Wallace became one of three coaches in women's tennis history to reach the 600-win plateau.
 He is one of five active collegiate tennis coaches with at least 600 wins, and is one of five UGA coaches to reach the mark.
-In 2009 following another memorable campaign when Georgia advanced to its 10th NCAA Final Four, Wallace became the first person to ever be named the Intercollegiate Tennis Association National Coach of the Year four times.
+In 2009, following another memorable campaign when Georgia advanced to its 10th NCAA Final Four, Wallace became the first person to ever be named the Intercollegiate Tennis Association National Coach of the Year four times.
 The 2010 season featured Chelsey Gullickson winning the NCAA singles title at the Dan Magill Tennis Complex.

 Wallace's teams are the picture of consistency.
-With the 2014 NCAA bid, Georgia has appeared in 28 straight NCAA Tournaments and has advanced to the "Final Four" 10 times.
+With the 2015 NCAA bid, Georgia has appeared in 29 straight NCAA Tournaments and has advanced to the "Final Four" 11 times.
 Only once during his time as coach of the Bulldogs has the team missed the NCAA Tournament, and that was his first year back in 1986.

 A 1985 graduate of the University of Georgia, Wallace capped his playing career under legendary Bulldog head coach Dan Magill in 1984 after winning the SEC singles title at the No. 6 spot.
 The very next season, his first as coach of the Bulldogs, Wallace led a struggling team up the path of respectability by posting a 20-9 mark and landing a spot in the final Volvo Tennis/ITCA Top 25 poll.
 In 1987, just two years removed from a losing record, Georgia advanced to the national championship match.
 Although they didn't win it that year, the Bulldogs would have their day.